-The Canon EOS-1D C and the Fujifilm X-H1 are two digital cameras that were revealed to the public, respectively, in April 2012 and February 2018.
+The Canon EOS-1D C and the Fujifilm X-H1 are two digital cameras that were officially introduced, respectively, in April 2012 and February 2018.
 The 1DC is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DC) and an APS-C (X-H1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D C vs Fujifilm X-H1

-An illustration of the physical size and weight of the Canon 1D C and the Fujifilm X-H1 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D C and the Fujifilm X-H1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DC – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DC – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is considerably smaller (48 percent) than the Canon 1D C. Moreover, the X-H1 is substantially lighter (56 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.